01-edu/public/subjects/gcd.md

 Write a program that takes two strings representing two strictly positive integers that fit in an int.

-Display their highest common denominator followed by a newline (It's always a strictly positive integer).
+Display their greatest common divisor followed by a newline (It's always a strictly positive integer).

 If the number of parameters is not 2, display a newline.